onap/cps-ncmp-dmi-plugin/docs/overview.rst

 ..
 Copyright (C) 2021 Nordix Foundation
 .. _overview:

-DMI Plugin Overview
+DMI-Plugin Overview
 ===================

-The DMI Plugin is used to allow the DMI API's access to the corresponding NCMP API's.
+The DMI-Plugin is used to allow the DMI API's access to the corresponding NCMP API's.
 For offered API's please refer to the :doc:`design` page.

 Contact Information
 -------------------